 This page on IC Diet Management from The Ohio State University College of Veterinary Medicine talks about the benefits of canned foods over dry for IC, and includes good options for a procedure on how to switch cat foods.

 Instead of looking for low ash cat food (an outdated concept), some cat owners have reported success with reducing urinary problems, including crystals, by switching to a natural or organic wet food.

-I've also heard that diets specifically designed for urinary tract problems can help (talk to your vet about these).
-Other cat owners swear by raw food diets for a host of ailments, but some vets are not big on this idea.
+In addition, diets specifically designed for urinary tract problems may help (talk to your vet about these).
+Some cat owners swear by raw food diets for a host of ailments, but some vets are not big on this idea.

 If your cat has urinary tract problems, you'll have to work with your vet to find the right balance of the right diet, level of exercise, and water consumption for your cat.